 It’s not a secret that millions of people worldwide are fighting to lose weight every day.
 We are constantly experimenting and seeking new and innovative methods that can ease this difficult task often requiring solid will, many sacrifices, and iron discipline.

-Guess what?
 The floatation therapy may turn out to hide some really cool perks related to the decrease in body weight.
 However, there are some important considerations to bear in mind when going on that road.
 It all starts by setting the right expectations.

 How Does It Work?